Synnotech-AG/Synnotech.EntityFrameworkCore/README.md

 }
 ```

-To implement this interface, you should derive from the `AsyncReadOnlySession` class of Synnotech.EntityFrameworkCore:
+To implement this interface, you should derive from the `AsyncReadOnlySession<T>` class of Synnotech.EntityFrameworkCore:

 ```csharp
 // DatabaseContext is your custom class deriving from EF Core's DbContext